 Date:

-TO: Capilano College
+O: Capilano College

-RE: ASSIGNMENT OF WAGES, CHECK-OFF OF UNION DUES AND ASSESSMENTS
+E: ASSIGNMENT OF WAGES, CHECK-OFF OF UNION DUES AND ASSESSMENTS

-wages this authority is revoked by me in writing, I hereby authorize you to deduct from my s and to pay the Union of Capilano College, dues at the rate established by the Union deducted on a monthly basis.
+Until this authority is revoked by me in writing, I hereby authorize you to deduct from my wages and to any the Union of Capilano College, dues at the rate established by the Union to be deducted on a monthly basis.

-this fo erstand these dues will be deducted from each pay period authorized herein and that orm must be received by the Payroll Department on or before the 15th of the month in the first deduction is to be made, otherwise a deduction equal to two (2) months dues be deducted in the following pay period.
+understand these dues will be deducted from each pay period authorized herein and that this form must be received by the Payroll Department on or before the 15th of the month in which the first deduction is to be made, otherwise a deduction equal to two (2) months dues may be deducted in the following pay period.

-deduc ognize that any objection that I now have, or may have in future, relative to the tion of such fees, dues or assessments, is a matter only between the Union and myself, to liability can attach to Capilano College in consequence of any such dispute or cition.
+recognize that any objection that I now have, or may have in future, relative to the deduction of such ees, dues or assessments, is a matter only between the Union and myself, and no liability can attach to Capilano College in consequence of any such dispute or objection.

-nowledge that I am required to execute this assignment authorizing the deduction of dues and assessments from my wages as a condition of employment.
+acknowledge that I am required to execute this assignment authorizing the deduction of fees, dues and ssessments from my wages as a condition of employment.

 Name:

 Signature:

 CAPILANO COLLEGE

 Received per:

-Social I Insurance Number